agude/agude.github.io/_drafts/2019-03-26-data_science_salaries.md

 But what is happening to people with four years of experience?
 There are very few in the survey (N=4), so the median can be pulled by any particular outlier.
-For example, if one of them got a job in 2012 (when Insight started) and stayed there for four years, they would miss out on the large raises that come from jumping to a new company.
+For example, if one of them got a job in 2012 and stayed there for four years, they would miss out on the large raises that come from jumping to a new company.
 Additionally, one of the data scientists who said they had four years experience also said they were in a "Junior" position, so it's possible they counted their school work when answering whereas most would not count school.

 I have found it is much easier to get a large raise when starting a new position, so this plot argues for the importance of not staying at your first